Headquarters Mobile Support Unit: Post-1982

 Following the 1982 shootings, the HMSU was reined in.
-Subsequently, the Royal Ulster Constabulary played only a supporting role in such operations, but the active role in intelligence-led covert ambushes was returned to the British Army, in particular the Special Air Service and similarly trained units, under ultimate police operational control.
+Subsequently, the Royal Ulster Constabulary played only a supporting role in such operations, but the active role in intelligence-led covert ambushes was returned to the British Army, in particular the SAS and similarly trained units, under ultimate police operational control.

-Tasking of these operations was put into the hands of a joint committee that included the Intelligence Corps and MI5 as well as senior police officers, rather than the original exclusive tight control by a close-knit small group of Royal Ulster Constabulary officers reporting to HQ-level Special Branch.
+Tasking of these operations was put into the hands of a joint committee that included the Intelligence Corps and MI5 as well as senior police officers, rather than the original exclusive tight control by a close-knit small group of RUC officers reporting to HQ-level Special Branch.
 Some measures were also taken to make the Special Branch less of a force within a force, with regional assistant chief constables having to be informed of Special Branch operations in their areas, and a single senior assistant chief constable position created, with oversight responsibility for both CID and Special Branch.
 The HMSU continued to take part in "rapid reaction" duties, including raids on suspected paramilitary properties, and spearheading riot control.

 The HMSU continued in being throughout the 1980s and 1990s as an operational sub-department of Special Branch department E4.
-In this time the unit traced and arrested several IRA members in Northern Ireland.

 Police Service of Northern Ireland

-On 4 November 2001, the Royal Ulster Constabulary was reformed and renamed the Police Service of Northern Ireland following recommendations of the 1999 Independent Commission on Policing for Northern Ireland report implementing the terms of the 1998 Good Friday Agreement.
+On 4 November 2001, the RUC was reformed and renamed the PSNI following recommendations of the 1999 Independent Commission on Policing for Northern Ireland report implementing the terms of the 1998 Good Friday Agreement.

 On 29 April 2003, HMSU officers fatally shot Neil McConville during a vehicle intercept.

 In March 2004, the command of the HMSU changed to the newly formed Crime Operations Department with the HMSU becoming part of C4 Specialist Operations Branch separating from Special Branch which was renamed the Intelligence Branch.

 In November 2014, HMSU officers were photographed following an operation at a house in Newry to arrest members of the Continuity IRA.

 HMSU officers undergo a 26-week training programme including firearms, unarmed combat, roping, driving, close personal protection and photography.
 HMSU officers are trained to Specialist Firearms Officer and Counter Terrorist Specialist Firearms Officer standards.